robinst/pict-rs/README.md

     -V, --version                  Prints version information

 OPTIONS:
     -a, --addr <addr>                                  The address and port the server binds to.
+        --api-key <api-key>
-        --api-key <api-key>                        An optional string to be checked on requests to privileged endpoints -c, --config-file <config-file>                Path to the pict-rs configuration file -f, --filters <filters>...
+            An optional string to be checked on requests to privileged endpoints

+    -c, --config-file <config-file>                    Path to the pict-rs configuration file -f, --filters <filters>...
             An optional list of filters to permit, supports 'identity', 'thumbnail', 'resize', 'crop', and 'blur'

     -i, --image-format <image-format>
             An optional image format to convert all uploaded files into, supports 'jpg', 'png', and 'webp'

     -m, --max-file-size <max-file-size>                Specify the maximum allowed uploaded file size (in Megabytes) --max-image-area <max-image-area>              Specify the maximum area in pixels allowed in an image --max-image-height <max-image-height>          Specify the maximum width in pixels allowed on an image --max-image-width <max-image-width>            Specify the maximum width in pixels allowed on an image --migrate-file <migrate-file>                  Path to a file defining a store migration -o, --opentelemetry-url <opentelemetry-url>
             Enable OpenTelemetry Tracing exports to the given OpenTelemetry collector

-    -p, --path <path>                              The path to the data directory, e.g. data/
+    -p, --path <path>                                  The path to the data directory, e.g. data/ --sled-cache-capacity <sled-cache-capacity>    Specify the number of bytes sled is allowed to use for it's cache

 SUBCOMMANDS:
     file-store
     help          Prints this message or the help of the given subcommand(s) s3-store
 ```

 ```